TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 > ffmpeg -i input.mp3 -map_metadata -1 -map_chapters -1 -c copy output2.mp3

 ### Troubleshooting Notes
-- This method has trouble with special characters, often in the filename of the chapter files or occasionally in the chapter title field of cuesheet
+- This method may have trouble with special characters outside of utf-8, could be in the filename of the chapter files or occasionally in the chapter title field of cuesheet
-	- Solution: Remove any special characters
+	- Solution: Remove any troublesome special characters
+- Error: 'chcp' is not recognized as an internal or external command, operable program or batch file.
+	- Solution: chcp is an internal windows command located in system32, and should be on your PATH by default
+	- However if you get this error then you need to re-add system32 to your PATH
 - Some sources say that a mp3 id3v2 chapter has a character limit of 62 characters
 	- I haven't encountered a limit personally
 - Traditionally cuesheets are supposed to be limited to 99 chapters